-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA homes, with more 1 and 2 bed homes required in the affordable sector.
-Herefordshire Rural Housing Background Report Evidence 2013 Provides the justification for the proportional housing growth targets outlined in the Core Strategy The village of Withington are listed as a RA1 settlement, which means it is considered a sustainable location for proportional growth of up to 18%.
-Preston Wynne, Westhide and Wellington Marsh are identified as RA2 settlements which should seek to provide local housing needs only.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Withington Group NDP will need to be in conformity with the provisions of Policy RA2 points 1-5, for Withington and the additional points 6-8 for the smaller villages.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Rural Housing Background Report Evidence 2013 Provides the background for the proportional housing growth targets outlined in the Core Strategy The parish is not specifically mentioned in the main body of text.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The Belmont Rural NDP will need to be in general conformity with the provisions of Local Plan policies concerning the rural areas.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Draft Gypsies and Travellers Assessment Evidence 2013 Assesses the accommodation needs of Gypsies and Travellers across Herefordshire.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Draft Gypsies and Travellers Assessment Evidence 2013 Assesses the accommodation needs of Gypsies and Travellers across Herefordshire.
 Key findings from the survey of Gypsy and Traveller households in 2012 found that: 31% of households surveyed have some sort of accommodation need Of the 17 households with an accommodation need, 7 had a requirement for at least one additional pitch 10 households had a requirement for bricks and mortar housing There is an additional requirement for 7 pitches and 9 units of Registered Social Landlord accommodation within Herefordshire.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Withington Group NDP must establish whether any of the need identified in this assessment falls within the neighbourhood area and make appropriate provisions for it.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The Belmont Rural NDP should establish whether any of the need identified in this assessment falls within the neighbourhood area and seek appropriate pitches and provision.